debility-zz/p6-Acme-Inkling/README.md

 When you load this modules, This project is eaten away by Inkling.
 So you can 'say' only Inkling language, and you can only 'die' as Inkling.

 This project is just a joke.
-'Inkling' and 'Splatoon' is copyrighted by Nintendo Co., Ltd.
+'Inkling' and 'Splatoon' are copyrighted by Nintendo Co., Ltd.

 AUTHOR
 ======